- Office of Child Care

 - Credentials or courses used as a demonstrated competency will expire in 2-3 years, dependent on the credential or demonstrated competency option.
 New documentation will need to be submitted in order for a demonstrated competency to remain current.

 Yes, scholarships are currently available to help offset the cost of obtaining many of the demonstrated competency credentials.
 More information about scholarships and financial aid offerings can be found on the Scholarships and Financial Support page.

 Can college credits or Continuing Education Units (CEUs) be used to earn a level on the Career Ladder?

 Yes, participants may substitute any number of clock hours for Continuing Education Units (CEUs) or college credits specific to early childhood education.
-One CEU is equivalent to 10 clock hours, and 1 semester college credit is equal to 13.33 clock hours.
+0.1 CEUs is equivalent to 1 clock hour.
+0.075 semester college credits are equivalent to 1 clock hour.
+(Ex.
+3 semester college credits are equivalent to 40 clock hours).

 CEUs must be awarded by a verified child care training program or accredited institution of higher education.
 College credit courses must be awarded by an accredited institution of higher education and passed with a “C-” letter grade or better.

 An Associate, Bachelor’s, Master’s or Doctorate degree in early childhood education, early childhood special education, elementary education, child development or equivalent may be used to meet the requirements for Levels 9, 10, 11 or 12 respectively.
 If a participant has earned a college degree in an unrelated field, they will need to either provide documentation of at least 15 semester credit hours (or 22.5 quarter credit hours) specific to early childhood education or the completion of Career Ladder Level 4 with a current demonstrated competency.

 The Course Calendar includes upcoming online and in-person courses.
 There are search filters available to limit the course listings to a specific county or region of the state.
 The Course Catalog includes all approved online and in-person Career Ladder course options.

 Can I take any approved Career Ladder course that I am interested in or only courses approved for the level I am currently working towards earning?